 Images and information courtesy John Gollings and Arm Architecture.

-With a full-service Woolworths supermarket at its centre, the Smith Collective retail precinct will include Main Street frontages and outdoor alfresco dining spaces in a lively urban setting.
+With a full-service Woolworths supermarket at its centre, the Smith Collective retail precinct includes Main Street frontages and outdoor alfresco dining spaces in a lively urban setting.
 A hair salon and barber, plus a range of cafe and restaurants bring taste and convenience to your doorstep.

 The new Mantra at Sharks boasts 120 hotel rooms and suites, a rooftop bar with panoramic views of the Gold Coast including the Surfers Paradise skyline and the beautiful hinterland, along with spacious, light-filled meeting rooms, ideal for board meetings, annual general meetings and secretariats and break out rooms for conferences.